Theory of coupled neuronal-synaptic dynamics: Fixed points

-The Gaussian distribution over $\eta$ induces a non-Gaussian distribution over $x$ as per Eq.~\ref{eq:static_mft} due to the nonlinearity of $g(x)$.
-For $k C_{\phi}(0) > 1$, a given value of $\eta$ can map onto multiple values of $x$.
-In particular, if $|\eta| \leq \eta_m$, where $\eta_m = \phi^{-1}(\sqrt{1 - 1/kC_{\phi}(0)})$, there are three solutions to $g(x) = \eta$.
-The two outer solutions are at points of positive slope of $g(x)$; the central solution is at a point of negative slope of $g(x)$.
-We first show that the negative-slope solution renders a fixed point unstable.
-The denominator of the averaged quantity in the Jacobian spectral boundary curve, Eq.~\ref{eq:boundaryformula}, can be expressed as
+where $\eta \sim \mathcal{N}(0, g^2 C(0))$ and $C(0) = \aavg{\phi^2(x)}_{\eta}$.
+Eq.~(\ref{eq:fixed-point-mft}) can be written ${g(x) = x - k C(0) \phi(x) = \eta}$.
+The Gaussian distribution over $\eta$ induces a non-Gaussian distribution over $x$ due to the nonlinearity of $g(x)$.
+If ${|\eta| < \eta_m}$ for some $\eta_m$, there are three solutions to $g(x) = \eta$.
+The two outer solutions are at points of positive slope of $g(x)$; the central solution has negative slope.
+The negative-slope solution renders a fixed point unstable for the following reason.
+The denominator of the averaged quantity in the Jacobian boundary [Eq.~(\ref{eq:boundaryformula})] is

-The quantity ${\lambda + p\lambda(1 + \lambda )}$ varies continuously from zero to infinity as $\lambda$ varies along the real axis from zero to infinity.
-If $g'(x) < 0$, the denominator vanishes for a positive real value of $\lambda$, precluding stability.
-Thus, for $|\eta| < \eta_m$, two possible solutions remain. \citet{stern2014dynamics} observed that the statistics of a typical fixed point maximize the combinatorial number of solutions subject to stability, since such number-maximizing fixed points are exponentially dominant.
-Moreover, in the limit ${N \rightarrow \infty}$, a typical fixed point is marginally stable, meaning that the spectral boundary sits exactly at $\lambda = 0$.
-Upon setting $\lambda = 0$ in Eq.~\ref{eq:boundaryformula}, marginal stability requires
+Since ${\lambda + p\lambda(1 + \lambda )}$ varies from zero to infinity as $\lambda$ varies from zero to infinity, $g'(x) < 0$ causes the denominator to vanish at for some $\lambda > 0$, precluding stability.
+Two solutions remain for $|\eta| < \eta_m$. \citet{stern2014dynamics} observed that typical fixed points maximize the combinatorial number of solutions subject to stability and, moreover, are marginally stable, meaning that the spectral boundary sits at $\lambda = 0$.
+Setting $\lambda = 0$ in Eq.~(\ref{eq:boundaryformula}), marginal stability requires

-Since $p$ appears in neither Eq.~\ref{eq:static_mft} nor Eq.~\ref{eq:margstab}, it drops out of the calculation, indicating that the number of stable neuronal-synaptic fixed points is independent of this timescale (note, however, that the shape of the joint Jacobian spectrum is $p$-dependent; Fig.~\ref{fig:fixed_points}E).
-Henceforth, the problem is essentially equivalent to that of \cite{stern2014dynamics}.
-Following Sec.~\ref{subsec:glessone} above, we map solutions of the non-plastic system of \cite{stern2014dynamics} onto solutions of the neuronal-system by enforcing $s = kC_{\phi}(0)$.
+Since $p$ appears in neither Eq.~(\ref{eq:fixed-point-mft}) nor Eq.~(\ref{eq:marginal-stability-cond}), it drops out of the calculation, indicating that the number of stable fixed points is independent of this timescale [note, however, that the shape of the Jacobian spectrum is $p$-dependent; Fig.~\ref{fig:fixed-points}(e)].
+Following Sec.~\ref{sec:dynamical-mean-field-theory}, we map solutions of the nonplastic network of \cite{stern2014dynamics} onto solutions of the plastic network by enforcing $s = kC(0)$.